 How much does Audacity cost?

-Audacity is a free and open-source audio editing software.
-Therefore, there is no cost associated with downloading and using Audacity.
-It's a great option for those looking for a powerful audio editor without the price tag.
+Audacity is a free and open-source audio editor.
+Therefore, there is no cost associated with downloading and using it.
+We find it's a great option for users looking for a powerful yet budget-friendly audio editing solution.

 Is Audacity customer service good?